School district

+Administrative building for Provo School District.

-A school district is the fixed administrative and regulatory body and is responsible for the management of education institutions within a territorial limit under its jurisdiction.
+A school district is an administrative and regulatory body responsible for the management of education institutions within the territorial limit under its jurisdiction.
 A school district commonly is responsible for managing the money received, commonly from the superintending, superior governing body for the region.
 School districts are commonly responsible for the hiring of employees and the payment that can be effectively earned and withhold with the exception of the legal rights given by the superior regional body identified by the country or determinate state.

 North America

 United States

 In the U.S., all states except Hawaii have their K–12 public schools function as units of local school districts.
 A school district usually operates several elementary, middle, and high schools.
 The largest urban and suburban districts operate hundreds of schools.
 While practice varies significantly by state (and in some cases, within a state), most American school districts operate as independent local governmental units under a grant of authority and within geographic limits created by state law.
-The executive and legislative power over locally-controlled policies and operations of an independent school district are, in most cases, held by a school district's board of education.
+The executive and legislative power over locally controlled policies and operations of an independent school district are, in most cases, held by a school district's board of education.
 Depending on state law, members of a local board of education (often referred to informally as a school board) may be elected, appointed by a political office holder, serve ex officio, or a combination of any of these.

 An independent school district is a legally separate body corporate and political.
 Most school districts operate as independent local governmental units with exclusive authority over K–12 public educational operations and policies.
 The extent of their control is set by state-level law.
 Litigation against school districts is common and some law firms specialize in education law.
 Districts typically maintain professional liability insurance in order to pay its settlements and legal liabilities.
 As of 2023 in most U.S. states, public school districts may lay taxes to fund their operations.
 In others, such as Maine, some school districts are able to lay taxes and others are not.